itsiplay/Boost/README.md

 ## Compatibility

 - **Minecraft Version**: Paper 1.20.4
-- **Dependencies**: PlaceholderAPI (required for dynamic placeholders and display features).
-Compatible with the BoostWeapon plugin for additional functionality which adds custom weapons which I have also created.
+- **Dependencies**: Compatible with the BoostWeapon plugin for additional functionality which adds custom weapons which I have also created.

 ---